Who We Are

 Stephen and Rosalind Tvedten, Safe Solutions, Inc. founders.

-Our green housekeeping products are safe, nontoxic, organic, sustainable, biodegradable, do not contain volatile organic compounds (VOC) or any synthetic chemicals, and replace dangerous pesticides and hazardous cleaners to eliminate risk from chemical exposure.
+Our housekeeping products are safe, non-toxic, sustainable, biodegradable, do not contain volatile organic compounds (VOC) or any synthetic chemicals, and replace dangerous pesticides and hazardous cleaners to eliminate risk from chemical exposure.

 Our customers range from do-it-yourself (DIY) home pest control amateur to professional pest control operator (PCO).
 We cater to people with multiple chemical sensitivity (MCS) disorder, environmentalists, organic farmers, and those interested in a cleaner environment.
 Our products have been implemented in LEED certified green buildings to promote Indoor Environmental Quality (IEQ) and occupant safety, health, comfort and well-being.